'Everyone else knew before I did': Son of slain Mt Roskill mum Tania Hadley says he was kept in the dark at police cordon

 • Brave effort to save Mt Roskill homicide victim Tania Hadley

-Johnson-Hadley told media after the court appearance that his mum was hard working, caring and worked as a team leader for a courier company.
+Johnson-Hadley said after the court appearance that his mum was hard working, caring and worked as a team leader for a courier company.

-"She was a magnet for people, people thrived off her energy," he said, but added his mum was a private person.
+"She was a magnet for people, people thrived off her energy," he said, but added his mum was also a private person.

 "The way that she went was very, very horrific."